An Epic Bus Adventure Through Seven Countries of the Former Yugoslavia & Beyond

-What: Sarajevo Roses, Twin Towers, Stari Most Bridge, Bosniak Divers, Holiday Inn Hotel, Latin Bridge, Tara Canyon, Hoxha Pyramid, Tirana Colour, Nuclear Bunkers, Pristina Library, Buzludzha UFO, Newborn Monument, Glavna Posta Building.
+What: Sarajevo bomb roses, Sarajevo Twin Towers, Stari Most Bridge and Bosniak divers, Infamous Holiday Inn Hotel, Latin Bridge; assassination of Franz Ferdinand, Rafting down the Tara Canyon, Hoxha Pyramid, Tirana's Multicolour skyline, Nuclear bunkers, Pristina Library, Buzludzha UFO Communist HQ, Pristina Newborn Monument, Glavna Posta Building.

 How: National Buses, International Buses, White-water Rafting, Walking, Taxi, Hostel Transfer Shuttle.

 Trains are something of a novelty in the Balkans: their frequency and reach are extremely limited.
 To the ignorant eye one would put this down to lack of infrastructure.
-When, however, visiting the countries themselves, one quickly spots the reason why: mountains - huge and supernumerary!
+When, however, visiting the countries themselves, one quickly spots the reason why: the mountains are huge and supernumerary.
 Thus, the only practicable and inexpensive way of getting from country to country is to do like the locals and get the bus, or coach, or minibus for that matter - for they come in all sorts of shapes and sizes.
-These services are run by small independent outfits or individuals - not large companies.
+These services are run by small independent outfits or individuals, not large companies.
 Sometimes, therefore, you have no idea what the buses will be like or what their way of operating will be until you board.
 On some the air-con does not work, some are clean, others stink.
 Some drivers are helpful, others rude.
 Some charge to put your rucksacks in the hold, others do not.
 Many are driven well, some are not!
+One anachronistic aspect of these bus journeys is the fact that bus tickets are sometimes written out by hand.
 One thing is guaranteed: all of the journeys are interesting.
-If it is not the scenery, then it's the people on the buses themselves - or even the tense moments going through the borders.
-One anachronistic aspect of these bus journeys is the fact that bus tickets are sometimes written out - by hand!
+If the scenery doesn't interest you, then the tense moments going through the borders will.

-I'd been to Croatia before back in 2007 on the inter-rail tour of eleven countries.
-Back then Zagreb and Split offered us some welcome relief from the austerity of places like Serbia and Slovakia.
+I'd been to Croatia before back in 2007 on the Inter-rail tour of twelve countries.
+Back then Zagreb, Split and some neighbouring islands offered us some welcome relief from the austerity of places like Serbia and Slovakia.
 This was my second time in the Adriatic country - and just like the first it didn't disappoint.
-I don't normally double up countries in this way - especially when there are so many I haven't been anywhere near but flying to Dubrovnik gives you cheap access to the Balkan region.
+I don't normally double up countries in this way, especially when there are so many I haven't been anywhere near but flying to Dubrovnik afforded us cheap access to the Balkan region.
 Croatia has embraced life after Yugoslavia far more than others.
 Its large stretches of Adriatic coastline and historical sights mean it has garnered the tourism pound more successfully than the rest.
 The Croats have well and truly left communism behind.
-So, Croatia part two it was with a very easy, and perfectly civilised, stint in the famous walled city of Dubrovnik - and the start of our Western Balkans adventure.
+So, Croatia Part Two it was with a very easy, and perfectly- civilised, stint in the famous walled city of Dubrovnik - and the start of our Western Balkans adventure.

 The walled red city of Dubrovnik is small and perfectly formed: its red tiled rooftops spread to the very edges of its ancient walls as if they were stopped dead in their tracks and prevented from spreading any further.
-As far as fortress cities go, it is the most impressive I have seen.
-It is a UNESCO Heritage site too - its steep lanes, shiny marble pavements and ancient archways making it a simple, beautiful and easy place to be a tourist.
-Little washing lines with linen and smalls dangle across from window to window, huge plants and trees spiral up in to the skies from amazingly petite pots in lanes and, at every turn and in every crevice, there is a friendly cafe or restaurant to rest your feet - all serving to make Dubrovnik delightful.
+As far as fortress cities go, it is rather impressive.
+It is a UNESCO Heritage site too - its steep lanes, shiny marble pavements and ancient archways making it a simple, beautiful and easy place to be a visitor.
+Little washing lines with linen and smalls dangle across from window to window, huge plants and trees spiral up in to the skies from amazingly-petite pots in lanes and, at every turn and in every crevice, there is a friendly café or restaurant to rest your feet.
 Expect to hear accents and tongues from across the globe in this miniature, Lilliputian place.
 It has the walled city feel of Malta's Mdina, the domes and clock towers of Venice and a well-organised tourist economy as good as any in western Europe.
-Expect prices to match western European ones too - Croatia is not as cheap as it was in 2007!
-The searing heat in July, however, is truly oppressive - the marble pavements acting like a large mirror reflecting the sun's rays 'back up atcha'.
-Dive in to one of the side streets and chill out in an air conditioned cafe - before walking up the steep hill steps to sleep off the sun back in your rented room.
+Expect prices to match western European ones too.
+The searing heat in July, however, is truly oppressive, with the marble pavements acting like a large mirror reflecting the sun's rays back up at you.
+Dive in to one of the side streets and chill out in an air conditioned café - before walking up the steep hill steps to sleep off the sun back in your rented room.

-You can easily spend two days or two weeks in Dubrovnik - if you want to sunbathe and take it easy along some of the most stunning coastline in existence (with chavvy Britishers far fewer than in Spain) this is the place.
-For me, two days was enough - I am hardly going to see the world sat on a beach, am I?
-So, with a ride to the top of the steep mountain on the Dubrovnik cable car, a 3km walk around the city's ancient walls at sunset, an iced coffee or two at the Buza bar "with the most beautiful view" of the Adriatic and a ferry trip out to Lokrum island with a little sweltering exploration thrown in, we were done and ready to move on.
-For me two weeks = too much.
-Booking our tickets the day before to guarantee a seat, we headed out by bus to Mostar, home to the famous stone bridge (made iconic by news footage of its destruction by Bosnian Serbs in the war of the early nineties).
-As we did so we ploughed head first into our second country of the journey: Bosnia & Herzegovina...
+You can easily spend two days or two weeks in Dubrovnik.
+Indeed, if you want to sunbathe and take it easy along some of the most stunning coastline in existence then this is the place.
+For me, two days was enough; I am hardly going to see the world sat on a beach.
+So, with a ride to the top of the steep mountain on the Dubrovnik cable car, a three kilometre walk around the city's ancient walls at sunset, an iced coffee or two at the Buza bar "with the most beautiful view" of the Adriatic, plus a ferry trip out to Lokrum island with a little sweltering exploration thrown in, we were done and ready to move on.
+Booking our tickets the day before to guarantee a seat, we headed out by bus to Mostar, home to the famous stone bridge and made tragically iconic by news footage of its destruction by Bosnian Serbs in the war of the early nineties.
+As we did so we ploughed head first into our second country of the journey: Bosnia and Herzegovina...